DelazJ/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 The important thing is that you have 6 layers matching those shown above and that all those layers have some data.

-The last step is to create a spatiallite file from the :kbd:`landuse` layer for use during the course:
+The last step is to create a spatiallite file from the :file:`landuse` layer for use during the course:

-* Right-click the :kbd:`landuse` layer and select :menuselection:`Save as...`
+* Right-click the :file:`landuse` layer and select :menuselection:`Save as...`
-* Select :menuselection:`SpatialLite` as the format and save the file as :kbd:`landuse` under the "epsg4326" directory.
+* Select :menuselection:`SpatiaLite` as the format and save the file as :file:`landuse` under the :file:`epsg4326` directory.
-* Click :menuselection:`Ok`.
+* Click :guilabel:`Ok`.
-* Delete the :kbd:`landuse.shp` and its related files (if created).
+* Delete the :file:`landuse.shp` and its related files (if created).

 |hard| |TY| Create SRTM DEM tiff Files